KristerV/website/gitpod/docs/configure/workspaces/index.md

 In addition to the `gitpod.yml` you can also specify a workspace image for:

-1. Improved caching and performance
-2. Application portability
+1. Application portability
-3. Re-using an existing Dockerfile
+2. Re-using an existing Dockerfile

 Currently, Gitpod only supports Docker for workspace images.
 The Dockerfile can either be kept alongside your Gitpod configuration, or you can consume an existing public, or private image.